 \section{Introduction}

 The first spectral line of neutral hydrogen, Lyman-$\alpha$ (\lya), plays a pivotal role in extragalactic astronomy \citep{OuchiObservationsLymana2020}.
-It is not only used to detect and characterise the most distant galaxies \citep[e.g.][]{2015ApJ...810L..12Z,witstok24} but thanks to its resonant nature, it probes regimes otherwise inaccessible to observations, such as the dim outskirts of galaxies \citep{steidel10,Wisotzki2016}.
+It is not only used to detect and characterize the most distant galaxies \citep[e.g.][]{2015ApJ...810L..12Z,witstok24} but thanks to its resonant nature, it probes the dim outskirts of galaxies \citep{steidel10,Wisotzki2016}.

-Specifically, the shape of the observed \lya line profile is the product of the complex radiative transfer processes that take place in the interstellar, circumgalactic, and intergalactic mediums \citep[ISM, CGM, and IGM, respectively; for a review on the radiative transfer see][]{dijkstra17}.
-The high cross-section between neutral hydrogen and \lya causes these photons to be absorbed and reemitted, often thousands of times before leaving the galaxy.
-Each time a photon goes through one of these events, it changes in direction and frequency because of the velocity distribution of the hydrogen atoms.
-After escaping, the \lya line profile (frequency distribution) is greatly influenced by the gas geometry, density, and bulk velocity.
+The emergent \lya line profile results from complex radiative-transfer processes in the interstellar, circumgalactic, and intergalactic media (ISM, CGM, and IGM; see \citealt{Dijkstra_2019} for a review).
+Because of the large scattering cross-section of neutral hydrogen, \lya photons are absorbed and reemitted many times before escaping the galaxy.
+Each scattering event changes both the direction and the frequency of the photon according to the velocity distribution of the gas.
+Consequently, the observed \lya profile is strongly shaped by the geometry, density, and bulk motions of the gas.

 The fact that \lya observables probe gas from the ISM to the IGM holds tremendous potential.
-As such, \lya spectra are frequently used to probe the porosity of the ISM and as a proxy for ionizing photon escape \citep[e.g.,]{Izotov_2016,2016ApJ...828...71D,2017AA...597A..13V}.
+As such, \lya spectra are frequently used to investigate the porosity of the ISM and as a proxy for ionizing photon escape \citep[e.g.,][]{Izotov_2016,2016ApJ...828...71D,2017AA...597A..13V}.
 Furthermore, the existence of a dominant red peak in the \lya spectra \citep[e.g.][]{Erb_2014,Trainor_2015} is interpreted as a widespread presence of galactic outflows.

 On the scale of the CGM, \lya reveals the gas properties through the shape of the surface brightness profiles on scales of tens of kpc for individual \citep[e.g.,][]{Wisotzki2016} and even hundreds of kpc for stacked observations \citep{steidel11,2018Natur.562..229W,2022ApJ...929...90L}.
-In addition, thanks to the advent of integral field spectrographs such as \textit{MUSE} \citep{MUSE} or \textit{KCWI} \citep{KCWI}, one can now also study of the emergent \lya spectrum changes as a function of projected position \citep[e.g.][]{Erb_2018,Leclercq_2017} revealing, for instance, the transition from galactic out- to intergalactic inflows \citep{Erb_2018,Li_2022,Guo_2024}.
+In addition, thanks to the advent of integral field spectrographs such as \textit{MUSE} \citep{MUSE} or \textit{KCWI} \citep{KCWI}, one can now also study the emergent \lya spectrum changes as a function of projected position \citep[e.g.][]{Erb_2018,Leclercq_2017}, revealing, for instance, the transition from galactic out- to intergalactic inflows \citep{Erb_2018,Li_2022,Guo_2024}.